 Teen charged as adult in Starkville shooting

 Apr.
-20—STARKVILLE — A 16-year-old male has been charged as an adult in connection with a Saturday night shooting in north Starkville.
+20—STARKVILLE — A 16-year-old male is being held on a $200,000 bond, charged as an adult in connection with a Saturday night shooting in north Starkville.

 Police patrolling the Westside Park area Saturday April 17 heard shots fired in the area of the Brookville Garden Apartments around 9:30 p.m.
 Officers responded to the apartments and found one juvenile male who had been shot in the thigh.
 He was airlifted to a hospital out of the area for medical attention.